MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-base.md

 [1] 2

 [[2]]
-[1] TRUE
+[1]  TRUE FALSE

 [[3]]
 [1] "Word"
 ~~~
 {: .output}

 If we click on `my_list` in the environment pane, we can see what values it stores.
 Notice that none of the values underwent coercion, unlike in our vector.
 Lists can hold anything, including vectors and even other lists.

 While vectors and lists are important data structures, as microbiologists, most of the time we work with **tabular data**.
 In R, tabular data is represented by a structure called a `data.frame`.
 Like lists, `data.frames` can hold multiple data types.
 We can make a `data.frame` from scratch using the `data.frame()` function.